 By definition, information security means protecting our assets, and more specifically, our information assets.
 In practice, information security means applying the principles of confidentiality, integrity, and availability in balanced measures such that there is overlapping coverage of each.
 In a Venn diagram, the region where these principles overlap Is information security.

 Confidentiality – We must ask, what happens if the wrong person gains access to the data?
 To address this element, we must put controls or mechanisms in place that ensure only authorized people can access the data.
 An example would be multi-factor authentication.
 This uses more than one of the following categories to authenticate yourself: something you have (token), something you know (password), something you are (biometrics).
 Another example would be data encryption.
+For further reading on confidentiality and its role in information security, see our blog CIA Triad: Part 1 – Confidentiality.

 Integrity – We must ask, what happens if someone unauthorized changes the data?
 To address this element, we put mechanisms or controls in place that ensure data remains unchanged from its original state– at rest, in transit, or in use.
 An example would be using a hashing algorithm to create a hash (or fingerprint) of the file and then later running that algorithm again to create another hash.
 If the hashes match, then we can ensure the file has not been altered or changed.
+For further reading on confidentiality and its role in information security, see our blog CIA Triad: Part 2 – Integrity.

 Availability – We must ask, what happens if someone unauthorized deletes the data or makes it unavailable?
 To address this element, we put mechanisms or controls in place to ensure that resources are available for authorized people when needed.
 A few examples would be fault-tolerant disk systems (such as arrays) or redundant power supplies for those systems.
+For further reading on confidentiality and its role in information security, see our blog CIA Triad: Part 3 – Availability.

 The CIA triad is the foundation on which we build our information security program, and there are two leading schools of thought on how to accomplish that – using a compliance-based approach or a risk-based approach.